testing-library/jest-dom/README.md

 ```

 Assert whether a string representing a HTML element is contained in another
 element.
-The string should contain valid html, and not any substrings of html.
+The string should contain valid html, and not any incomplete html.

 #### Examples